boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 Sections 4 to 7 include actions for IANA.
 These actions are not repeated here.

 This document also requests IANA to update the reference clause of the "IPFIX Information Elements" registry {{IANA-IPFIX}} with the reference to this document.

+Also, this document requests IANA to consistently reference the "Service Name and Transport Protocol Port Number" through the registry as follows

+OLD:
+: Additional information on defined UDP and TCP port numbers can be found at http://www.iana.org/assignments/port-numbers.

+NEW:
+: See the assigned transport protocol (e.g., TCP, UDP, DCCP, and SCTP) port numbers at https://www.iana.org/assignments/service-names-port-numbers.

 --- back